Amenity Grassland and Road Verges – Doing More with Less!

 Well, no. It just requires a different approach!

-The North East Scotland Biodiversity Partnership (NESBiP) hosted an event on the topic of grassland management on Tuesday 3rd December 2019, with attendees including staff from the three North East Councils and a variety of other council areas across Scotland, SEPA, NatureScot, the SRUC, a wide range of community groups and councillors.
+In 2019, NESBiP hosted an event on the topic of grassland management.
+Attendees included staff from the three North East Councils and a variety of other council areas across Scotland, SEPA, NatureScot, the SRUC, a wide range of community groups and councillors.

-Giles Laverack from Scotia Seeds provided insight on why it is important to use native wildflower seeds when we are sowing up new wildflower areas.
-This is because when we use native seeds, and especially local provenance seeds, the wildflowers perform better and are of much greater benefit to our local wildlife – flowering at the right time of year and producing more pollen and nectar.
+Giles Laverack from Scotia Seeds provided insight on why it is important to use native wildflower seeds when we are sowing up new areas.
+This is because wildflowers perform better and benefit our local wildlife more when we utilise native seeds, especially local provenance seeds.
+They flower at the appropriate time of year and produce more pollen and nectar.

 So how did he do it?